 Currently, myopia is among the leading causes of permanent vision loss and legal blindness.

 As a child quickly develops and their nearsighted vision worsens, the child is at a higher risk of developing dangerous eye diseases later in life, such as retinal detachment, macular degeneration, glaucoma, and cataracts.

-To thwart any of these sight-robbing conditions, Myopia Management Center At Professional Vision Care offers evidence-based treatment to prevent the onset or reduce the progression of myopia in our pediatric patients.
+To thwart any of these sight-robbing conditions, Myopia Management Clinic At Professional Vision Care offers evidence-based treatment to prevent the onset or reduce the progression of myopia in our pediatric patients.